chrsep/Kingfish/README.md

 *I am no longer studying in Binus, this makes it hard for me to make sure that Portal works for everyone correctly and safely for every update.
 This also makes me constrained by time.
 Portal will still be maintained, but mostly on critical bugs.
-Contributions are still welcomed though.*
+Contributions are still welcomed.*

 ---